How To Troubleshoot Your WordPress Website?

 Plugins: Troubleshoot Your WordPress Website

 Additionally, you can deactivate in phpMyAdmin.
-Then navigate to the wp prefix table and look for active plugins.
+Then, navigate to the wp prefix table and look for active plugins.
 You can now deactivate them.

 5. Check On The Themes: